-In this paper we have revisited numerical simulations by [Sanda and Marsalek, 2012].
+In this paper we have revisited numerical simulations by [Sanda and Marsalek(2012)].
 We have added analytical estimations to the description of the MSO function, which have not been known previously.
-Our analytical calculations make possible to derive time constants useful in description of normal human hearing.
+Our analytical calculations make possible to derive time constants useful in description and design of normal human hearing.
 The descriptions are valid also for hearing with hearing aids and cochlear implants.
 All Figures contain analytically expressed upper and lower limits in their transfer functions or other functional descriptions.

-Figure 1 shows workings of the model neural circuit as simple scheme.
-Figure 2 contains two lower limit branches at low frequencies (shown by the blue and green curves, respectively).
+Figure 1 contains two lower limit branches at low frequencies (shown by the blue and green curves, respectively).
 The green curve uses an assumption of lower energy and lower contribution to spike rate in neural units in lower frequencies.
 Limiting lower bound by two different analytical functions (branches) can be understood as the estimate uncertainty.
 A conservative estimate of the lower bound always considers the lower of the two branches.
 This uncertainty should be recognized as one of original results presented for the first time in this paper.
-Its existence has been proposed in a doctoral thesis by [Bures, 2014].
+Its existence has been proposed in a doctoral thesis by [Bures(2014)].
 To our knowledge this observation has not yet been published elsewhere.

-Figure 3 depicts a quadratic fit.
+Figure 2 depicts a quadratic fit.
 Clearly the data cannot be captured by the linear curve.
 The procedure to obtain the fit is analogous to obtaining other parameters in this paper.
 Initially splines were used and then their output was rounded to arrive to the quadratic fit.
 This fit is the simplest analytical way, how to capture nonlinear and band limited span of human hearing range.

-Figure 4 calculations use assumptions about intrinsic noise [Bures, 2014].
+Figure 3 calculations use assumptions about intrinsic noise [Bures(2014)].
 The simulation data have been obtained by arbitrary precision calculation.
 Any neural recording cannot reach this precision due to the internal noise of both neurons and recording electronics.
 In order to capture circuit noisiness, we have used both exponential and quadratic fits.
 When we attempt to use them as upper and lower bounds, we notice that they exchange their order in region close to the optimal jitter value.
 In other words, at the lower jitter values the two estimates exchange their ordering.
 This is the choice of the quadratic fit to obtain a normalized bound together with other data-points.
 Numerical simulation with the basic set of parameters around the x-axis value of $t{\rm J}=1$ ms lies beyond this point, but close to the exponential fit.

-Figure 5 contains better fit of the Sine function, as compared to [Sanda and Marsalek, 2012].
-As the lower bound we can also use circular normal density function, the difference is negligible, not shown.
-The conditions, when it is possible to interchange the estimated probability density functions of regular normal (Gaussian) and circular normal densities are discussed in detail in [Toth et al., 2018].
+Figure 4 contains better fit of the Sine function, as compared to [Sanda and Marsalek(2012)].
+As the lower bound we can also use circular normal density function, the difference is negligible, not shown [Toth et al.(2018)Toth, Marsalek, and Pokora].
 Comparison of time constants and sound periods in the model presented here will answer a tentative question: What is the highest slope of the ITD interpolation curve, such that it gives the resolution of well known minimum audible angle in the midline (ITD = 0), which is 4° in angular degrees?
-This slope is more steep in higher frequency sounds, its maximum is attained in maximum frequency of the MSO circuit operation, around 1 kHz [Marsalek and Lansky, 2005].
+This slope is more steep in higher frequency sounds, its maximum is attained in maximum frequency of the MSO circuit operation, around 1 kHz [Marsalek and Lansky(2005)].